MicrosoftDocs/entra-docs/docs/external-id/customers/concept-native-authentication-challenge-types.md

 [!INCLUDE [native-auth-challenge-type](../../identity-platform/includes/native-auth-api/native-auth-challenge-type.md)]

-New values will be added in the future when native authentication support new authentication methods.
+We add new values in the future when native authentication support new authentication methods.

 ## Challenge types usage